-Acceptable Intake (AI) and Permitted Daily Exposure (PDE) Data Sharing Project for Pharmaceutical Impurities.
+- A collaboration of pharmaceutical organisations sharing Acceptable Intake (AI) and Permitted Daily Exposure (PDE) data.

-The calculation of compound specific AIs/PDEs are required in regulatory submission under various guidelines including ICH M7 and ICH Q3A/B/C. This process is often time consuming, with the potential for duplicate or non-equivalent assessments across pharmaceutical organisations worldwide.
+The calculation of compound specific AIs/PDEs are required in regulatory submission under various guidelines including ICH M7 and ICH Q3A, ICH Q3B and ICH Q3C.
+This process is often time consuming, with the potential for duplicate or non-equivalent assessments across pharmaceutical organisations worldwide.

 AI/PDE data sharing can enhance the safety of drug substances and streamline the risk assessment workflow by allowing organisations to rapidly access a harmonised and agreed-upon series of AIs/PDEs for commonly used reagents and solvents.